To be eligible for Kid Care CHIP children must meet the following guidelines:

 - Meet income guidelines

-Children who are dependents of state employees, are currently in a public institution, or qualify for Medicaid are not eligible for Kid Care CHIP at this time.
+Children who are dependents of employees who are eligible to receive health insurance benefits under Wyoming’s Employees’ Group Insurance, whether as a state employee or as employees of Natrona County School District, University of Wyoming and Wyoming community colleges, are not eligible for Kid Care CHIP.
 Kid Care CHIP participants may not have additional health insurance.
 Some exceptions apply, such as Indian Health Services and School Sports Insurance.

 Kid Care CHIP provides health coverage for children and teens who are not eligible for Medicaid.
 A family of four can earn up to $50,208 and still qualify.